Kotlin/KEEP/proposals/bound-callable-references.md

 Foo?.let { it::bar }
 ```

-To be able to introduce this later without breaking source compatibility, we should **prohibit** double colon expressions of the form `Foo?::bar` where `Foo` may be resolved as an *expression* (which usually means, there's a variable or a property named `Foo` in the scope).
-Otherwise the behavior would change:
+To be able to introduce this later without breaking source compatibility, we should **prohibit** double colon expressions of the form `Foo?::bar` where `Foo` may be resolved as an *expression*.
+This usually happens when there's a variable or a property named `Foo` in the scope. `Foo` in this case must be either a simple name or a dot qualified name expression.
+This restriction is needed to prevent the change of behavior:
 ```
 class Foo
 fun Foo?.bar() {}